Woodhams Brewery, Rochester

 In the grounds of Grade I Listed Restoration House we are creating a magical landscape which runs down from the new Italian Water Garden to the old Brewery that once inspired the young Charles Dickens.

-There are now four beautiful and spacious apartments looking for sympathetic new owners.
+There are two wonderfully spacious apartments remaining - The Taproom and The Tower.
 We've happily broken all the normal rules of development to make a unique space where you can live, work and dream and - who knows- create your own bit of history.
 Here's what some of our visitors and friends say about them;

 But don't take their word for it.
 If you are looking for somewhere truly inspiring to live, or to live and work, come and see for yourself.

 However much we might like our tech toys, and whatever the wonders of digital connectivity, most of us feel better when we are surrounded by natural organic materials - brick, plaster, stone and wood.

 The last build of the brewery was 1913, still the age of brick, steel and gypsum plaster rather than petro-chemicals, plastic and modern concrete

 So we use virtually no plastic, insist on solid wooden floors treated with wax or natural oils, insulate with re-cycled wool, and spend much more on high quality joinery than most developers would ever dream of.